DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 That parallelization can save hours or days if the analyses are computationally costly.

 Let's consider our pipeline thus far in the context of the split-apply-combine strategy.
-We have three rules so fart that accomplish the following three tasks:
+We have three rules so far that accomplish the following three tasks:

 1. Download a dataset as a zip file (all lakes)
 2. Unzip the file (obtain lake-specific files)